Study in the UK

 What is a 2.1 degree?
 Learn about UK’s degree classification system

-Studying for a Master’s degree in the UK is especially great for international students because its renowned for the high standard of education.
+Known for its high standards of education, studying for a Master’s degree in the UK is especially great for international students.
 That said, international admission guidelines can be tricky and it’s no different in the UK.
 You might find yourself faced with very specific eligibility requirements – such as “Bachelor’s degree with a 2.2 or a third”.
 What do these numbers mean?

 System International applicants to a Master’s degree in the UK will need to have their international Bachelor’s degree to be of the same standard that is required from a UK Bachelor’s degree.